Building Sensor Watch Firmware

 The list of included watchfaces can be found in the watch_faces

-array in movement/movement_config.h
+array in movement_config.h

 .
 Simply add, remove, and/or rearrange faces in this list to your liking and re-compile/re-flash your firmware.